datafeedsllc/transit_data_tools_in_docker/README.md

-# transit_data_tools_in_docker
+# transit_data_tools

-4 dockers using docker compose
+3 dockers using docker compose -
-In progress: Auth0 implementation
+  datatools-server
+  mongo
+  postgis.

+However, datatools-ui was running locally, not in docker.